damienbod/angular-auth-oidc-client/docs/authorizing-popup.md

-# Authorizing in a popup
+# Authentication using a Popup

-You can call the Provider's authorization endpoint in a popup instead of navigating to it in the app's parent window.
+You can authenticate with any Open ID Connect identity provider using a popup.

 This allows you to have the provider's consent prompt display in a popup window to avoid unloading and reloading the app.

-Sample:
+## Sample

 ```typescript
   userData$: Observable<any>;